ABOUT INDIAN COMMUNITY SCHOOL:

 Parents Group Meetings

-Indian Community School (ICS) receives funding for its operating costs through distributions received from the ICS Support Organization the (SO).
+Indian Community School (ICS) receives funding for its operating costs through distributions received from the ICS Support Organization (SO).
 The SO is a Wisconsin not-for-profit corporation that has been established to invest and manage investment assets for ICS’s benefit with a goal of maximizing sustainable spending for ICS’s educational purposes in perpetuity.

 Scholarships to attend private high schools are available to qualifying ICS students.